crcdng/tez-vr-playground/README.md

 Enter your wallet address.
 Click on the rabbit and it will tell your balance.
-Click on the manifesto and it will open it's OBJKT page in a new tab.
+Click on the manifesto and it will open it's OBJKT page from where you can collect it.

 Built with [A-Frame](https://aframe.io/) and [Taquito](https://tezostaquito.io).